 More than 50 COVID-19 cases in Scott County

-Last week's uptick of COVID-19 cases in Scott County continued over the weekend with two new positives reported Sunday, raising the countywide total to 51 cases, according to the Missouri Department of Health and Senior Services.
+Last weeks uptick of COVID-19 cases in Scott County continued over the weekend with two new positives reported Sunday, raising the countywide total to 51 cases, according to the Missouri Department of Health and Senior Services.

 The Scott County Health Department issued its own updated case counts via Facebook on Friday and Saturday reporting 45 total cases and 49 total cases respectively.